ctb/titus-blog/src/2014-open-and-tenured.rst

 practitioner.
-I enjoy doing science, and I enjoy talking about it, and I think the experiments we do in my lab on how to promulgate and accelerate our science through openness are just as important as the policy making, the grant funding, and the infrastructure building that is going on.
+I enjoy doing science, and I enjoy talking about it, and I think the experiments we do in my lab on how to promulgate and accelerate our science through openness are just as important as the policy making, the grant funding, the infrastructure building, and yes, the publicity and cheerleading that is going on.
 We need it all!

 **Scientific culture is generational; change will come, but slowly.**
 Most senior scientists (the ones who sit on editorial boards, review